fhstp/OSCExchange/README.md

 # OSCExchange

-This a library for easily getting started with OSC in your Android project.
+This a Kotlin library for easily getting started with OSC in your Android project.

 First define the devices addresses